- Jul 23 , 2017

 Andiamo Restaurants, Mix 92.3 and Motown Museum Presents A Salute To The Legends of MotownJul 23 , 2017 Michigan Lottery Amphitheatre at Freedom Hill

-Andiamo Restaurants, Mix 92.3 and Motown Museum Presents A Salute To The Legends of Motown featuring The Temptations, The Four Tops, The Spinners and The Stylistics at Michigan Lottery Amphitheatre at Freedom Hill on Sunday, July 23 at 7:30 p.m.
-This is a rare opportunity to see all four legendary groups on the same night in a Battle of the Bands as they share the stage and perform their Motown hits together.
+Andiamo Restaurants, Mix 92.3, The Motown Museum and the UAW Present A Salute To The Legends of Motown featuring The Temptations, The Four Tops, The Spinners and The Stylistics at Michigan Lottery Amphitheatre at Freedom Hill on Sunday, July 23 at 7:30 p.m.
+This is a rare opportunity to see all four legendary groups on the same night!
+Watch the Temptations and The Four Tops in a Battle of the Bands as they share the stage and perform their Motown hits together.

 Tickets at $125.50, $79.50 and $59.50 in the Crest Ford pavilion and $25.50 on the Kroger lawn go on sale this Saturday, April 8 at 10 a.m. at Livenation.com, The Palace Ticket Store and all Ticketmaster locations.
 Tickets may also be charged by phone to American Express, Discover, Visa and MasterCard by calling 800.745.3000.